 Criminals will use any number of tactics to commit fraud, most recently increasing their use of online platforms and social media channels to target victims.

 Card fraud remains one of the most lucrative cons around.
 With losses totalling more than £620m in 2019, it made up 48% of all financial fraud losses in that year, as reported by the banking industry.

-Internet banking fraud occurs when criminals access an online account to make an unauthorised transfer, typically by tricking customers into revealing their security details through scam phone calls, texts and emails.
+Remote banking fraud occurs when criminals access an account (via the internet, mobile or telephone banking) to make an unauthorised transfer, typically by tricking customers into revealing their security details through scam phone calls, texts and emails.

 Card fraud data is split into five categories (see below for details), with remote purchase fraud the most common by some distance.

 - Remote purchase fraud Also called 'card-not-present' fraud, this is when card details are stolen (for example, through a computer virus or an unsolicited email) and used to buy goods online, by phone or by mail order.

 - Lost and stolen cards When a criminal uses a lost or stolen card to make a purchase (remotely or face-to-face) or withdraw funds from an ATM.
 Victims might be shoulder-surfed for their Pin or even tricked into handing their cards over to criminals pretending to be helping with a police enquiry (often referred to as a courier scam).

 - Counterfeit card fraud When a fake card is created using stolen details from the magnetic strip on a genuine card.
 Crooks can use a cloned card in countries where chip and Pin isn’t available, such as the US.

 - Card ID theft When stolen or fake documents are used to open a new account in someone else’s name (application fraud), or when a criminal takes over an existing account.

 - Card not received fraud When a new or replacement card is stolen in transit before you receive it e.g. from a communal letterbox.